 Connect Care Physician Training

-One of the most powerful predictors of physician success is effective clinical information system (CIS) training.
-This needs to be sensitive to physician workflows, layered for just-in-time learning and empowering for personalization.
-The Connect Care physician training strategy promotes physicians training physicians, custom pathways to competence, and support for different learning styles.
-The is explained in a short online presentation.
+Effective training is one of the most powerful predictors of clinical information system (CIS) adoption.
+Training needs to reflect physician workflows, accommodate different learning styles, and empower for personalization.
+The Connect Care physician training strategy serves these goals by having physicians train physicians, offering flexible pathways to competence, and supporting different learning styles.
+The approach and process is explained in a short online presentation.

-Training blends self-directed (online), directed (classroom and virtual classroom) and experiential (case-based) methods.
-All online activities occur through MyLearningLink (mylearninglink.ahs.ca) where physicians can find the track they are registered for and the competency assessment that applies.
+Training blends self-directed (online), directed (classroom and virtual classroom) and experiential (case-based) delivery methods.
+All online activities occur through MyLearningLink (mylearninglink.ahs.ca) where physicians find the track they are registered for and the associated competency assessment.

-- Carefully heed MyLearningLink Tips for users of non-AHS devices.
+Carefully heed MyLearningLink Tips for users of non-AHS devices (see below).

-- Be sure to be registered for and complete Basic Training (receive and respond to registration email).
+Be registered for and complete Basic Training (receive and respond to registration email).

 Attend Personalization training, gain access to full Connect Care, and configure personal preferences.

 There are many excellent resources that physicians can use to prepare for first use of the clinical information system (CIS).
 Other resources facilitate ongoing discovery of all the ways that the CIS can be shaped to personal preferences.